amanirmk/polyvibe/index.md

     session.pop("plot_data", None)
     return render_template("index.html")
 ```
 The `@app.route("/")` tells the app to run this code whenever the url is at "/", which is the root of the website.
 But hold on a second!
 Didn't I say all we need to do is render the HTML page?
+What are those extra lines doing there?!
 Well, I'm jumping a bit ahead here.
 In later parts of the code, I save some data in the session object of the app.
 What I am doing with `session.pop()` is clearing out any possible data that could be currently held.
 This is particularly important to do since I'm storing a reasonable amount of data as a file.

 ### Authorization